 The system in the patent relies on a vibration motor called the "swing control unit."
 This unit would match the vibrations with the movement and acceleration of the image presented on the headset's screen.
 It's a way to bring more real-world feedback that's matched to the VR game you're playing, thus reducing motion sickness overall.

 Sony also has a host of other patents pointing towards a new headset design.
 One patent shows the PlayStation VR with updated eye and head tracking, allowing the display of images with further stereoscopic depth than currently available.
 Another points to a new headset with cameras near the nosegap of a VR headset, which would be used to capture the user's facial expressions in real-time.
-There's even a patent for a new style of controller which would track the movement of specific fingers and offer haptic feedback, similar to the Oculus Touch or Valve Index controllers.

 The most important patent, obtained by LetsGoDigital, outlines a brand-new headset with multiple cameras.
 Two cameras are included on the front of this potential unit, similar to the new Oculus VR headsets, but the design also adds a camera on the rear strap of the unit and on a new version of the PlayStation Move controller.
-The patent states that the cameras could be used for a passthrough feature, showing the headset user an image of the real-world around them.
+The patent states that the cameras could be used for a passthrough feature, showing the headset user an image of the real world around them.
 These cameras would be joined by an array of LED markers, allowing proper tracking of the PSVR 2.

 This last patent also mentions the potential of a wireless headset.
 The patent says that "signals could be transmitted to the [head-mounted display] by a wired or wireless connection".
 It further states that Bluetooth could be one method of wireless connection with the console.